johnpmayer/elm-webgl/README.md

 |]
 ```

-Within the `[shader| ... |]` block, you just write plain GLSL.
+Within the `[glsl| ... |]` block, you just write plain GLSL.
 Elm is actually
-aware of the types of the attributes and uniforms coming into the shader and
+aware of the types of the attributes, uniforms, and varyings coming in and out
-the varyings coming out of the shader, so the shader block is given a type that
+of the shader, so the shader block is given a type that enforces this API.
+The
-enforces this API.
-The type of `vertexShader` says that we have two attributes
+type of `vertexShader` says that we have two attributes named `position` and
-named `position` and `coord`, one uniform named `view`, and one varying called
+`coord`, one uniform named `view`, and one varying called `vcoord`.
+This means
-`vcoord`.
-This means Elm's type checker can make sure you are using the shader
+Elm's type checker can make sure you are using the shader in a meaningful way,
-in a meaningful way, avoiding a totally blank screen that can happen if your
+avoiding a totally blank screen that can happen if your shader has an error in
-shader has an error in it.
+it.